tony-hagen/react-components/component-library/README.md

 In the example above, the **access** object contains boolean values for each permission that is required to access a specific endpoint.
 The **ConditionalRender** component is used to render each permission based on the values in the **access** object.
 If the permission is not present in the **access** object, then nothing is rendered.
 If the permission is present and **negated** is false, then the corresponding **children** are rendered.
 If **negated** is true, then the corresponding **children** are rendered only when the permission is not present in the **access** object.

+## Hooks

+### useAsyncFetch
+The **useAsyncFetch** hook is a custom React hook that can be used for making GET requests to an API endpoint asynchronously.

+**Parameters:**
+ - **requestFunction**: a function that returns a Promise representing the GET request to the API endpoint.
+The function should return null if the request should not be made (e.g. if a condition is not met).
+ - **skip**: an optional boolean parameter indicating whether the initial fetch should be skipped.
+If skip is true, the hook will immediately set the status to ComponentStatus.loaded.
+Otherwise, the hook will fetch the data when the component mounts.

+**Return Value**
+The useAsyncFetch hook returns a tuple containing four elements:

+ - **error** - an object representing any error that occurred during the request, or null if there was no error.
+ - **status** - an enum value indicating the status of the request, which can be one of the following:
+ComponentStatus.**fetching** - the request is currently being fetched.
+ComponentStatus.**loaded** - the request has been successfully fetched.
+ComponentStatus.**error** - an error occurred while fetching the request.
+ComponentStatus.**reFetching** - the request is being re-fetched after an error occurred.
+ - **data** - the data returned by the API endpoint, or null if the data has not yet been fetched.
+ - **retry** - a function that can be called to retry the request if an error occurred.

 ## Utility functions